I’m pretty sure you already know that the Costa Rica weather is one of the most attractive advantages that the country has to offer.

 Don’t you just hate me now?
 I bet you do!
-Be smarter than that, move to Costa Rica just as I did many years ago and buy a property in Costa Rica from me.
-That way I can keep working in shorts and flip-flops.
-I still think it was the best decision I took in my life.
+Be smarter than that, move to Costa Rica just as I did many years ago, and buy a property in Costa Rica from GoDutch Realty.
+That way, I can keep working in shorts and flipflops.
+God, I have always hated the cold, and I bet many of you do too.
+I still think moving here was the best decision I took in my life.
+Knowing what kind of climate you would like to live in will make the search for your dream home in Costa Rica much easier.

 Cold and Snow